waterwin/documentation/consumer/dragonboard/dragonboard410c/guides/uboot-linux-sd.md

 ## 2.2) Booting Linux using U-Boot

-Now, Linux kernel needs to be complied and placed onto the SD card in order to allow U-Boot to load it.
-For compiling Linux kernel, refer release notes [here](http://releases.linaro.org/96boards/dragonboard410c/linaro/debian/latest/).
+Now, Linux kernel needs to be compiled and placed onto the SD card in order to allow U-Boot to load it.
+For compiling Linux kernel, refer to release notes [here](http://releases.linaro.org/96boards/dragonboard410c/linaro/debian/latest/).
 After compilation, generate U-Boot compatible Linux Image.

 ```shell